-The biggest foodie holiday of the year is almost upon us.
-In preparation, I’ve begun making full-scale turkey dinners with homemade gravy and cranberry chutney.
-Instead of the delicious but filling Sweet Potato PB Casserole, I wanted some kind of squash dish.
-Since fall is here, butternut squash are easy to come by and simple to prepare (as long as you don’t have to peel them, like for Butternut Squash Fries).
+The biggest foodie holiday of the year is only 3 months away.
+In preparation, it’s time to start looking for Thanksgiving recipes and trying them out.
+Instead of the delicious but filling Sweet Potato PB Casserole, I wanted to try a different kind of squash dish.
+Butternut squash are easy to come by and simple to prepare (as long as you don’t have to peel them, like for Butternut Squash Fries).
 Baked, mashed and mixed with peanut butter, syrup and cinnamon was the obvious choice, and it tasted perfect the first time around.
 Toasted pecans only sweeten the deal.
-If you decide to make this for Thanksgiving, make a batch now all for yourself, so you won’t mind sharing it with guests when Thanksgiving arrives.

 1 (1.5-2 lb) butternut squash